 When you have substantial equity, such as a house, that you could base your borrowing on, it is seriously tempting to re-mortgage.
 But ask yourself this.
-If you didn’t have the money for a bigger mortgage before, how come you do now?
+If you didn’t have the money for a bigger mortgage before, what’s changed?
 And do you honestly, really have the money now?

 As enticing as re-mortgaging may be, it inevitably leads to either increasing your monthly expenses or a longer term mortgage.
 Have you created a budget with your proposed higher monthly repayments and did it honestly reveal you can afford to keep up with the premiums?